yugabyte/yugabyte-db/docs/content/latest/yugabyte-platform/alert-monitor/cluster-health.md

 ## How to enable and tweak

-To configure health checking, visit your profile page in the YugabyteDB Admin Console by clicking the top-right dropdown featuring your account email and then clicking on the **Profile** entry.
+To configure health checking, go to your profile page in the Yugabyte Platform console by clicking the top-right drop-down list featuring your account email and then select the **Profile** option.

 ![Profile Dropdown](/images/ee/health/profile-button.png)